Former Sears interim CEO Johnson to head its spun-off unit

-NEW YORK, July 20 (Reuters) - Sears Holdings said its former interim CEO Bruce Johnson has agreed to serve as chief executive and president of Sears Hometown and Outlet Stores Inc once the business is spun off from the retailer.
+NEW YORK (Reuters) - Sears Holdings (SHLD.O) said its former interim CEO Bruce Johnson has agreed to serve as chief executive and president of Sears Hometown and Outlet Stores Inc once the business is spun off from the retailer.

 Johnson, who had served as interim CEO of the parent company from 2008 to early 2011, was most recently the executive vice president of the company’s off-mall businesses.